Annytomica/gene_expression/README.md

 The Genes class holds all the relevant information for each gene in the Googlesheets database : Gene name, Ensembl ID, Gene expression, Siginficance value (p-value).

-The class also has method to produce a result output for a valid gene query, either via gene name or ensembl ID, to the app user.
+The class also has method, gene_expression(), to produce a result output for a valid gene query, either via gene name or ensembl ID, to the app user.

 Choosing this data model enables easy expansion of app to include new datasets in the future.